-It is the University's policy to make a reasonable accommodation to the physical and mental limitations of any employee with a disability and qualified applicants with a disability unless his/her accommodation imposes an undue hardship on the University's business (41 C.F.R. - 741.44(d); 250-44(d)).
-In determining the extent of the University's accommodation obligations, the following factors, among others, are considered:
+It is the University's policy to make a reasonable accommodation to the physical and mental limitations of any employee with a disability and qualified applicants with a disability unless their accommodation imposes an undue hardship on the University's business (41 C.F.R. - 741.44(d); 250-44(d)).
+In determining the extend of the University's accommodation obligations, the following factors, among others, are considered:

-- 1. Business necessity; and - 2.
+- 1. Business and necessity; and - 2.
 Financial cost and expense.

 Each applicant or employee is dealt with on an individual basis.
-Reasonable accommodations are made whenever possible and ongoing efforts include revision of facilities to make them accessible.
+Reasonable accommodations are made whenever possible, and ongoing efforts include revision of facilities to make them accessible.
 The University makes every effort to provide suitable employment for those employees who become disabled while employed by us.

-Some examples of reasonable accommodation include:
+Some examples of reasonable accommodations include:

-- job restructuring; - modifying work schedules; - reassignment to a vacant position; - acquiring or modifying equipment or devices; - adjusting or modifying examinations, training materials, or policies; and - providing qualified readers or interpreters.
+- Job restructuring; - Modifying work schedules; - Reassignment to a vacant position; - Acquiring or modifying equipment or devices; - Adjusting or modifying examinations, training materials, or policies; and - Providing qualified readers or interpreters.